-A general power of attorney cannot be used in cases where you need someone to act on your behalf because you are incapable of doing these tasks for yourself due to such reasons as an illness, accident or because of the onset of dementia.
-If this is what you require, you should read ourto find the right document.
+A GPA can't be used in cases where you need someone to act on your behalf because you are incapable of doing these tasks for yourself due to such reasons as an illness, accident or because of the onset of dementia.
+If this is what you require, we recommend you read our article onto find the right document.

-The general power of attorney would be useful if, for example, you are selling your home and the transaction is due to take place around the time when you will be away on holiday and won't be available to sign any deeds.
-Also, if there are problems while you are away on holiday - e.g. a last minute amendment to what is included within the fixtures and fittings of the property - these amendments can be signed off by your attorney under your general power of attorney.
-Failure to have a power of attorney in place whilst you are absent may mean that the paperwork in the proper form accepted by solicitors and the Scottish Land Register for a property sale cannot be completed in time, even if you fully know and have agreed to all the amendments.
+The GPA would be useful if, for example, you are selling your home and the transaction is due to take place around the time when you will be away on holiday and won't be available to sign any deeds.
+Also, if there are problems while you are away on holiday - e.g. a last minute amendment to what is included within the fixtures and fittings of the property - these amendments can be signed off by your attorney under your GPA.
+Failure to have a power of attorney in place whilst you are absent may mean that the paperwork in the proper form accepted by solicitors and the Scottish Land Register for a property sale can't be completed in time, even if you fully know and have agreed to all the amendments.

-When you no longer want your general power of attorney to be in force, you can revoke the general power of attorney by using a deed of revocation.
-You would have to ensure that your attorney and anyone relying on the general power of attorney were notified of the revocation of the powers.
+When you no longer want your GPA to be in force, you can revoke it by using a deed of revocation.
+You would have to ensure that your attorney and anyone relying on the GPA were notified of the revocation of the powers.

-In addition, since a general power of attorney cannot be used in instances where a person lacks the capacity to make decisions on their own behalf, if the person creating the power of attorney loses capacity, the general power of attorney will automatically come to an end.
+In addition, since a GPA can't be used in instances where a person lacks the capacity to make decisions on their own behalf, if the person creating the power of attorney loses capacity, the GPA will automatically come to an end.